 On July 27, 2016, the Standing Rock Sioux Tribe and other Native American tribes (the "Tribes") filed a lawsuit in the United States District Court for the District of Columbia ("District Court") challenging permits issued by the USACE permitting Dakota Access to cross the Missouri River at Lake Oahe in North Dakota.
 The case was subsequently amended to challenge an easement issued by the USACE allowing the pipeline to cross land owned by the USACE adjacent to the Missouri River.
 As a result of this litigation, the District Court vacated the easement, ordered USACE to prepare an Environmental Impact Statement ("EIS"), and order the pipeline shutdown and drained of oil.
 Dakota Access and USACE appealed this decision and moved for a stay of the District Court's orders.
 On August 5, 2020, the Court of Appeals granted a stay of the portion of the District Court order that required Dakota Access to shut the pipeline down and empty it of oil, but the Court of Appeals denied a stay of the easement vacatur.
+The August 5, 2020 order also stated that the Court of Appeals denied a stay of the easement vacatur.
 The August 5, 2020 order also stated that the Court of Appeals expected the USACE to clarify its position with respect to whether USACE intends to allow the continued operation of the pipeline notwithstanding the vacatur of the easement and that the District Court may consider additional relief, if necessary.
-Following this order, the Tribes filed a motion with the District Court seeking an injunction to prevent the continued operation of the pipeline.
-On January 26, 2021, the Court of Appeals affirmed the District Court's order requiring an EIS and its order vacating the easement.
-In the same January 26 order, the Court of Appeals also overturned the District Court's July 6, 2020 order that the pipeline be shut down and emptied of oil because of the lack of findings sufficient to satisfy the legal requirements for injunctive relief, including a finding of irreparable harm to the Tribes in the absence of an injunction.
+Following this order, the Tribes filed a motion with the District Court's order requiring an EIS and its order vacating the easement.
+In the same January 26 order, the Court of Appeals affirmed the District Court's July 6, 2020 order that the pipeline be shut down and emptied of oil because of the lack of findings sufficient to satisfy the legal requirements for injunctive relief, including a finding of irreparable harm to the Tibes in the absence of an injunction.
 Dakota Access filed for rehearing en banc on April 12, 2021, which the Court of Appeals denied.
-On September 20, 2021, Dakota Access filed a petition with the U.S. Supreme Court to hear the case.
-Oppositions were filed by the Solicitor General and plaintiffs, and Dakota Access has filed its reply.
+On September 20, 2021, Dakota Access filed a petitio